-With the results of those tests, your eye doctor can provide a contact lens prescription that is the right fit for your eyes.
+With the results of those tests, we provide a contact lens prescription that is the right fit for your eyes.
 An eyeglass prescription is no substitute for a contact lens exam because the two are very different.
 An eyeglass prescription measures for lenses that are positioned approximately 12 millimeters from your eyes; whereas a contact lens prescription measures for lenses that sit directly on the surface the eye.
-An improper fitting or prescription of contacts can damage the health of the eyes.
+An improper fitting or prescription of contacts can damage your eye health.

 Are you experiencing poor vision and discomfort while wearing contacts in Pennsylvania where allergies can run rampant?
-Can’t read up close with your contacts?
-Come see us to get the best contact lens that is tailored for your prescription and specific eye health.
+Can you read up close with your contacts?
+If you are having these problems, please come see us to get the best contact lens that is tailored for your prescription and ensure your eye health.

 About Wohl Optics Vision Care

 Proper eyeglass prescription and fit is vital for your best vision.
 Veteran owned and operated - best in Bucks County Optical and Optometry eye care practice.
 Direct, personal consultation with the person who is designing, manufacturing, performing quality assurance and dispensing your eye wear.